Student Insurance Advocate

 The Student Insurance Advocate which is part of University Health Services, a unit of Student Affairs, provides individual student consultation as well as outreach and education to students and student groups around health insurance.
 The student insurance advocate will assist students in identifying insurance options, including the Penn State Student Health Insurance Plan, Medicaid or Affordable Care Act marketplace plans.
 This new position also will help qualified students navigate the application processes for these plans.

 The Student Insurance Advocate is stationed in the Student Health Center on the University Park campus but will travel periodically to the Commonwealth Campuses to provide support.
-Commonwealth Campus students can consult with the Student Insurance Advocate via video chat, email or phone call.
-Individual students, families, faculty/staff or student groups can schedule a time to talk with the Student Insurance Advocate by emailing firstname.lastname@example.org or calling 814-865-7467.
+Commonwealth Campus students can consult with the Student Insurance Advocate via video chat, email, or phone.
+Individual students, families, faculty/staff, or student groups can schedule a time to talk with the Student Insurance Advocate by emailing email@example.com or calling 814-865-7467.
 The Advocate is also available to schedule a face-to-face, or video/zoom appointment.